bryce-ma/eopl3/README.md

-Exercises when reading EOPL3 book
+Exercises completed when reading EOPL3 book
 =================================

 Some exercises that need program is implemented using scheme programming language.